giznoise/Arduino-ESP8266-RGB-Web-Server/README.md

 Future improvements I would like too add.

-1) Additional operation mode that allows the user to set a 'sunrise' wake-up.
+1) Additional operation mode that allows the user to set a 'sunrise' wake-up alarm.
 The lamp will switch on at a certain time at zero brightness and then gradually get brighter and brighter over a user definable period of time.
 The color setting should also be user definable.
 Perhaps implementing an internet time look up to update an on-board clock.

-2) Test all this on a standard ESP8266 (around $5) rather than using the Sparkfun ESP8266 Thing.
+2) Test all this on a standard ESP8266-12F (around $5) rather than using the 'Sparkfun ESP8266 Thing'. - Done, it works Ok.

+3) Allow the user to set the transition time (via the html menu system), between colors for the color fade mode.